rehabmohamed2/n8n-web-form-integration/README.md

 # 📝 Project Description

 This project is a simple web-based contact form built using HTML, CSS, and JavaScript, integrated with an n8n workflow for backend automation.
+The workflow automates data handling by storing form submissions in Google Sheets and sending confirmation emails via Gmail.
+Additionally, the website displays a real-time success message received directly from the workflow’s response, confirming that the email was sent successfully — showcasing seamless integration between the frontend and the n8n backend.
 ## 🎥 Video Demo

 [Watch Video Demo](./Demo.mp4)